Is Solar Worth It in Delaware? (2023 Homeowner's Guide)

 Converting to solar is a fairly straightforward process, provided you choose a reputable solar installer that has a history of successful installations in your area.
 However, there are still some things you’ll want to keep in mind throughout the process of switching to clean energy.
 We’ll include some information on some additional considerations below.

-Installing solar panels in Delaware is significantly more affordable than in most other states, but it’s still very costly.
+Installing solar panels in Delaware is significantly more affordable than in most other states, but it’s still a large expense.
 The upfront price for converting will always be something to consider, even though your panels will very likely pay for themselves over time.
-Choosing affordable solar panel brands and opting for no-money-down financing will help keep your upfront costs down.
+Choosing affordable solar panel brands and opting for no-money-down financing will help keep your upfront fees down.
 Additionally, limiting your home solar project to panels only rather than including add-on products like solar batteries and electric vehicle chargers will reduce your upfront payments.

 Net Metering Policies in Delaware